-Schools and Technique DVDs
+Motocross Schools and Technique DVDs

 I’m proud of my accomplishments because I know how hard I worked at it but at the same time I realize I could have done better if I knew how to prepare better.
 If I knew how to test and adjust the bike better, how to learn and practice better, how to make the right decisions, not only in racing but in life in general.
 I guess you could say I learned by trial and error, by making mistakes, learning the hard way, going to the school of hard knocks.
-I think from falling short of my potential, as many other racers have done, I got the motivation to teach and coach young upcoming riders to do things the right way.
+I think falling short of my potential, as many other racers have done, gave me the motivation to teach and coach young upcoming riders to do things the right way.

-Through my network of schools, instructional DVDs, and riding technique manual, I have introduced nearly a half million amateur riders to what I term, “The 55 Absolute Techniques of Motocross” – commandments for the motocross track calculated to give riders ideal body position and balance while accelerating, cornering, jumping, braking, along with mastery of each of the motorcycle’s five controls.
-Maintaining the center of balance and mastering the use of the throttle, brakes, clutch and shifter are the fundamentals which serve as the whole foundation of Motocross.
+Through my motocross schools, instructional DVDs, and the popular Motocross Practice Manual, I have introduced nearly a half million amateur riders to what I term, “The 55 Absolute Techniques of Motocross” – commandments for the motocross track calculated to give riders ideal body position and balance while accelerating, cornering, jumping, braking, along with mastery of each of the motorcycle’s five controls.
+Maintaining the center of balance and mastering the use of the throttle, brakes, clutch and shifter are the fundamentals which serve as the whole foundation of Motocross riding Skills.
 But there are dozens of individual techniques to learn and practice that go into mastering these fundamentals.
-When a rider can automatically do all the techniques correctly and shred the entire course with a style all his own, it’s way more than just motocross riding; it’s a form of art.
+When a rider can automatically do all the techniques correctly and shred the entire course with a style all his own, it’s way more than just dirt bike riding or motocross riding; it’s an Art form.
 Here at my motocross school and with my instructional DVDs we’re all about the most effective coaching, training and motocross instruction to bring out the best in every rider; whether they are in the C class or one of the world’s best.
-Find your motocross potential here at GSMXS.
+Find you’re motocross potential here at GSMXS.